grattan/R_at_Grattan/docs/Why_use_R.md

 Script-based analyses are more likely to be reproducible.^[Using a script-based approach doesn't guarantee that your analysis will be truly reproducible.
 If your work involves some steps that aren't documented in the script - such as data "cleaning" in Excel - then it is not fully reproducible.]
 A script sets out all the steps that were taken from reading in data, to tidying it, to estimating models or summary statistics and generating output.

-Analysis that isn't script based, like work done in Excel, is not reproducible.
-It is never clear what steps were taken, in which order, to go from the raw data to the output.
+Analysis that isn't script based, like work done in Excel, is almost never reproducible.
+It is generally unclear what steps were taken, in which order, to go from the raw data to the output.
 It isn't even always clear in a spreadsheet what is the 'raw data' and what has been modified in some way.

 Using scripts makes us less susceptible to the sort of errors [famously made by the economists Reinhart and Rogoff](https://en.wikipedia.org/wiki/Growth_in_a_Time_of_Debt#Methodological_flaws) in their Excel-based analysis of the effect of public debt on economic growth.
 It's still possible to make errors in a script-based analysis, but those errors are easier to find when the analysis is more transparent.